 To provide valuable insights into CSD’s implementation of Courseware in relation to response to intervention (RTI), let’s unpack the program design as outlined in Dr. Quinn’s own words.

 Dr. Quinn: When you have 2,750 students in a high school, you have scheduling conflicts all the time.
 So, we offer an iSchool lab where students can go into the lab and take any course through their Edmentum platform that they need to fit their schedule.
 We use the initial credit courses in grades 8 through 12 because we offer high school credit courses in grade 8.
-We take advantage the full battery of courses from the Edmentum catalog.
+We take advantage of the full battery of courses from the Edmentum catalog.
 Students take courses to get ahead or courses they need to graduate.
 Sometimes, those courses are happening off campus; sometimes, they're happening on campus in our iSchool lab.
 This has worked as our tier 1 system, and it has been very, very successful.

 Dr. Quinn: Some students attempt a course in the traditional classroom, but they are not successful.
 Our students who are 10 percentage points from passing the course at the end of it are allowed to go into the Edmentum courseware to reengage with the content.
 Teachers assign students the units they failed in the class the first time, and they're able to recover that credit.
 This opportunity is provided in semester one, semester two, and through the summer.
 It has been extremely helpful with those students who are just a little bit behind.